sallysharon/Sharon-Bash-script/README.md

 # Getting-started

 #### New Porjects
-* To get your new project CI/CD ready run the below script in your preject root.
+* To get your new project CI/CD ready run the below command in your preject root.
+Make sure you include the full command with the bash part.

 ```shell
 bash <(curl -s https://eks-dtap-shared.s3.us-east-2.amazonaws.com/cicdscripts/cicd-bootstrap.sh)